Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Methods

-In the context of this work $\boldsymbol{\epsilon}$ models random perturbations of DFT calculations and is assumed to be mainly present due to the locality assumption and DFT convergence properties, e.g. k-point sampling.
-For simplicity the noise $\boldsymbol{\epsilon}$ is in this work assumed to be statistically independent across observations and Gaussian distributed with zero mean and precision (inverse variance) $\lambda$, but in principle extensions to other noise models can be made.
-This noise model gives rise to the likelihood function
+\mse{\remove{In the context of this work\mse{,} $\boldsymbol{\epsilon}$ models random perturbations of DFT calculations and is assumed to be mainly present due to the locality assumption and DFT convergence properties, e.g. k-point sampling.
+For simplicity the noise $\boldsymbol{\epsilon}$ is in this work assumed to be statistically independent across observations and Gaussian distributed with zero mean and precision (inverse variance) $\lambda$, but in principle extensions to other noise models can be made.} In the context of this work\mse{,} $\epsilon^E_R, \epsilon^F_R$ model random perturbations of DFT calculations and are assumed to be mainly present due to the locality assumption and DFT convergence properties, e.g. k-point sampling.
+For simplicity we assume \mse{in this work that the entries of the error model ${\bf \epsilon}$ in the generic respresentation \eqref{eq:lsq:design} are statistically independent and Gaussian distributed with mean $0$ and precision (inverse variance) $\lambda$.} \mse{\remove{these error models to be statistically independent across observations and Gaussian distributed, i.e., } In terms of the model \eqref{eq:linear:reg:1} this assumption implies} $ \epsilon^E_R \sim \mathcal{N}(0,\lambda^{-1})$, $\epsilon^F_R \sim \mathcal{N}({\bf 0},{\bf I} w_E^{-1}w_F\lambda^{-1})$. \mse{In principle, extension to other noise models can be made.}\mse{\remove{ for some $\lambda>0$.
+This ensures that the entries of $\epsilon$ are statistically independent, and normal distributed with mean $0$ and precision (inverse variance) $\lambda$.}} }